claranet/terraform-azurerm-function-app/README.md

 Based on a current limitation, you cannot mix Windows and Linux apps in the same resource group.

 Limitations documentation: [docs.microsoft.com/en-us/azure/app-service/containers/app-service-linux-intro#limitations](https://docs.microsoft.com/en-us/azure/app-service/containers/app-service-linux-intro#limitations)

+Due to a bug introduced in AzureRM v2.18.0, you need to force the version to 2.17.0 if you whant to create a Linux FunctionApp.
+[GitHub Issue](https://github.com/terraform-providers/terraform-provider-azurerm/issues/7759)

 ## Usage
 This module is optimized to work with the [Claranet terraform-wrapper](https://github.com/claranet/terraform-wrapper) tool which set some terraform variables in the environment needed by this module.